 In 2005, she briefly left journalism and returned to Maine where she ran a horse-sitting service, 24 Carrot Horse Care, for several years.
-While there, she completed training as a Wilderness First Responder and as a Technical Large Animal Emergency Rescuer.
+She completed training as a Wilderness First Responder and as a Technical Large Animal Emergency Rescuer.

 A single mom, Butcher has raised three sons.
 Along the way, she’s worked as a carpenter, wrangler, waitress, cook, and has volunteered for scores of organizations.
 She now lives in southwestern Colorado.

-Butcher is a frequent contributor to High Country News.
-Her op-ed’s have appeared in the Denver Post, Adventure Magazine, and many other publications.
+Her op-ed’s have appeared in the Washington Post, Denver Post, Adventure Magazine, The Colorado Sun, and High Country News.